bparanj/crystal/electronics/book/basics/vi-sources.md

-Sure!
-Let's break down voltage sources and current sources in a simple way:

 ### Voltage Source:
 - **Definition**: A voltage source is a device that provides a constant voltage across its terminals, regardless of the current flowing through it.
 - **Examples**: Batteries, power supplies, and generators.